markdaniel1982/ttlf_pp1/README.md

   * git push

   Then, in Github, select the Repository > Settings > Pages.
 Then, under "Build and deployment" Select the required branch to publish from the dropdown menu, and Save.
+  Once the updates have been pushed from Gitpod, they will show on the deployed page, usually after a minute or two.
 _____

 ## Credits